-1. For unventilated dry hip applications, install the underlay as normal.
-For ventilated dry hip applications, lay the underlay and battens, cutting the underlay 30mm short of the hip on both sides of the hip, to allow for ventilation.
+1. For an unventilated dry hip system, install the underlay as normal.
+For a ventilated dry hip system, lay the underlay and battens, cutting the underlay 30mm short of the hip on both sides of the hip, to allow for ventilation.
 Ensure the ends of the battens are securely fixed where they meet the hip.

 2. Hip batten supports in 50mm x 50mm timber should be screw fixed at the eaves and apex, and spaced along the line of the hip rafter, in between the tiling batten spaces as shown.
 Supports could be constructed from 2 x 25mm tiling battens.

 3. Screw fix hip batten constructed from 50 x 50mm timber to the supports.
 Complete tiling, cutting the tiles neatly against the hip batten.
 No cut tiles should be more than 30mm from the hip batten.
 Small tile cuts should be secured mechanically or by using a proprietary adhesive or other fixing method.